 * The expectation at the CVC is that one will just sit in meditation most of the day, without any of the walking meditation that most other meditation centers also schedule in.
 I usually try to take sloowwwww walks from my cushion to the bathroom and back, but they also have a volunteer monitor who hustles you back to the hall if you dawdle too much.
 So, usually, for me at least, I have always had super-creaky, inflamed knees by the end of the ten days of sitting cross-legged (I have old knee injuries).

 That list may make it sound like I have more hesitancy about these retreats than I do.
 In general, I feel that, when one is ready, meditation retreats are one of the mentally healthiest things a person can do, and I recommend the CVC as a great place to go for a retreat.
-The CVC is especially appropriate for a person if cost is an issue, and especially if you are looking for something structured, powerful, sincere, and clear.
+The CVC is especially appropriate for a person if cost is an issue, or it they are looking for something structured, industrial-strength powerful, sincere, and clear.
 If you are willing to challenge yourself and sit a retreat there, I imagine you will be richly rewarded by experiences of insight, focus, and liberation.